MasonSpeed/LazyBlade/README.md

 ### Security

-If you discover any security related issues, please email freek@captenmasin.be instead of using the issue tracker.
+If you discover any security related issues, please email mason@novogamer.com instead of using the issue tracker.

 ## License